digitalfondue/df-model-storage/README.md

 ## Use/Examples:

 Load the 'dfModelStorage' module in your application.
-See example/index.html .
+See example/index.html or directly http://digitalfondue.github.io/df-model-storage/

 ###Persist a single field (using the ngModel directive)